Perimenopause Irregular Periods: What You Need to Know

 What constitutes “ perimenopause irregular periods” during a time when cycles are already pretty irregular?

 Dr. Rebecca: That is a very good question, and the answer is not very specific.
 As women transition into perimenopause, occasionally (and more frequently as time goes on) the ovary fails to release an egg.
 When that happens, there is no progesterone to stabilize the lining of the uterus.

 The uterine lining keeps building irregularly and eventually will start to bleed a little here and a little there.
 Sometimes a month or two later you will release an egg and the cycle works correctly, but you’ll have a really heavy menses – after all, you’ve been building up to it for months!
-Heavy periods are common for this reason.
+Heavy periods before menopause are common for this reason.